ayn2op/discordo/README.md

 ## Usage

 1. Run the `discordo` executable with no arguments.
-A new default configuration will be created at `~/.config/discordo/config.toml` on first startup.
+A new and default configuration will be created at `~/.config/discordo.toml` on first startup.
 2. Log in using the account email and password (first-time login) and click on the "Login" button to continue.

 > By default, Discordo utilizes OS-specific keyring to store credentials such as client authentication token.
 However, if you prefer not to use a keyring (not recommended), you may set the `token` field in the configuration file and Discordo will prioritize the usage of the provided token to login instead of keyring.

-### Configuration

-Discordo aims to be highly configurable, it may be easily customized via a configuration file.
-It creates a default configuration file on the first start-up.
-The default and newly created configuration file is located at `$HOME/.config/discordo/config.toml`.

 ### Clipboard support